lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In this example, the L2 MTU becomes reduced just before sending the "W=2, FCN=19" fragment, leaving space for only 1 tile in each forthcoming SCHC Fragment.
 Before retransmissions, the 73 tiles are carried by a total of 25 SCHC Fragments, the last 9 being of smaller size.

-Note 1: Bitmaps are shown prior to truncation for transmission
+Note 1: Bitmaps are shown prior to compression for transmission

 Note 2: other sequences of events (e.g. regarding when ACKs are sent by the Receiver) are also allowed by this specification.
 Profiles may restrict this flexibility.